microbit-drill/buggybit/README.md

 ### Pins
 Which pins for pulse echo and interface resistors for the 3/5v interfacing micro:bit<->Ultransonic module
 ![img](media/edgeconnector.png)
+- P19/20 are the candidates, if they can be made to "normal" i/o.
+- it is also possible that further components could be connected with sufficient circuitary to interface i2c1 and from this, inteface to ultrasonic, contact feelers etc

 ### Bluetooth
 micro:bit to micro:bit comunication: pairing and all that jazz